Report a noise issue

 - The address or, where the noise is not coming from an address, the specific location that the noise is coming from

-Once we receive the required information, we’ll send you a complaint package including log sheets to keep an accurate record of the disturbances on.
+In both cases, we will aim to contact you within 5 working days after receiving your complaint.
+After checking for any case history, we will usually send you a complaint package and let you know how to keep an accurate record of the disturbances on.
 This will allow an initial assessment of your complaint to be made.
-Please note that in returning completed log sheets to us, you are giving your consent for us to write to the person/people believe to be responsible for making the noise.
+Please note that in using The ASB App or returning your completed log sheets to us, you are giving your consent for us to write to the person/people believe to be responsible for making the noise.

 If your log sheets show a potentially actionable nuisance then we will write to the person/people believed to be responsible for making the noise (based on the information you provide) to let them know about the complaint.
 We need to do this to make them aware of the issue and give them a chance to resolve it informally, but we will not disclose your details to them.

-We will also write to you to confirm what we have done and send you more log sheets to complete and return if problems persist.
+We will also write to you to confirm what we have done, ask you to continue to log disturbances and return if problems persist.

-If your log sheets do not show a potentially actionable nuisance then we will write to you to let you know.
+If The ASB App or your log sheets do not show a potentially actionable nuisance then we will write to you to let you know.
 In these circumstances it may be possible for you to take private nuisance action.

-If your log sheets still show a potentially actionable nuisance and the noise continues then we will carry out monitoring to assess whether the noise is causing a statutory nuisance using recording equipment and/or in person, depending on the situation.
+If The ASB App or your log sheets still show a potentially actionable nuisance and the noise continues then we will send a formal warning to person/people believed to be responsible for making the noise.
+If the problems persists, we will arrange to carry out monitoring using recording equipment and/or in person, depending on the situation, to assess whether formal action needs to be taken.